 Speed is certainly one of HMA’s strong points.
 It’s one of the fastest VPNs we’ve tested — if you’re looking for reliably strong performance for streaming or browsing overseas, it’s definitely worth considering HideMyAss.

 How Fast is HideMyAss Compared to Other VPNs?

 To ensure our results are as accurate as possible, we also tested HideMyAss using our custom VPN speed testing tool.
 These tests run every six hours, and we report the results exactly as we find them, eliminating the possibility of any bias.

 The graph below compares HideMyAss’ average loss of internet speed to other popular VPNs while running on our New York server.

 Our automated speed test shows HideMyAss to be one of the fastest VPN services on the market.
-When connecting to a local VPN server from New York, HideMyAss is consistently the best performing VPN — averaging a download speed loss of just 7%.
+When connecting to a local VPN server from New York, HideMyAss is consistently one of the best performing VPNs — averaging a download speed loss of just 7%.

-As you can see, HideMyAss’ speeds remain steady and consistent, while some other providers struggle to maintain a reliable connection.
+As you can see, HideMyAss’ speeds remain steady and consistent over the eight weeks, while some other providers struggle to maintain a reliable connection.
 CyberGhost’s speeds vary substantially with subsequent speed tests, meaning it can’t always be trusted to give you the high level of speeds you want.

 HMA’s Speed Test Feature

 After being removed in 2017, one of our favorite HideMyAss features finally returns in V5.